JBlitzar/muesli/README.md

         --beam-size 5
 ```

-Muesli internally generates a similar command; use it as a reference when debugging.
+## Muesli internally generates a similar command; use it as a reference when debugging.

----

-## Roadmap

-- Speaker diarisation
-- Multi-file batch mode
-- Electron-free mobile build via Qt-for-Android/iOS

----

 ## License